veggiespam/ImageLocationScanner/README.md

 # <a name="faq"> FAQ
 * When I use Burp, no issues are displayed
 	- By default, Burp hides the images and this has the side effect of also hiding any alerts detected by this plug-in.
 So, you will need to enable **"Show Images"** in the filtering on the Target tab before you begin your sample testing.
-Then, in the Target &rarr; Issues pane, you will see the privacy exposure alerts raised by Image Location andamp; Privacy Scanner plug-in.
+Then, in the Target &rarr; Issues pane, you will see the privacy exposure alerts raised by Image Location and Privacy Scanner plug-in.
 * Why do I see two sets of Exif_GPS coordinates  (or other tag)
 	- This means the image has been embedded with multiple Exif tags of the same type.
 Thus more than one GPS location can appear.
 The ILS software displays all that are detected.
 * You missed the serial number for Camera Type X
 	- Could be true.
-This information exposure list was built by mannually scanning all tags available as part of MDE.
+This information exposure list was built by manually scanning all tags available as part of MDE.
 If something new was added, then ILS needs to also account for it.
 File a bug report [on GitHub](https://github.com/veggiespam/ImageLocationScanner/issues) and I'll update in a future release.
 * Why does it say "City = " with no city listed